 However, if the purchase of the property is essentially the property of a business (most commonly in these scenarios, the acquisition of a property letting business) then the acquisition is known as a TOGC and the transaction is outside the scope of VAT.
 This has the effect of reducing the SDLT cost.
 However, this has the effect of passing a significant element of the seller’s VAT history to the buyer for a period of up to 10 years following the acquisition, which gives rise to due diligence issues.
 Moreover, the buyer can easily breach the conditions for a TOGC without the seller’s knowledge and so a seller will be (rightly) cautious if the buyer is a new company or heavily leveraged.

 It is possible to structure deals so they are not a TOGC, but given the SDLT advantages of TOGCs this is rare.
 In any event the risks of a TOGC are usually minor compared to a share purchase and it is important to remember this is against the backdrop that a direct freehold property purchase does not come with the burden of taking on the baggage of acquiring a company (eg, tax compliance and otherwise).
-However, while not a tax point, employment advice should be taken if there are staff working in the business in case these transfer across to the buyer automatically as a result of a TOGC, on the basis that this becomes a TUPE transfer (see response to 23 below).
+However, while not a tax point, employment advice should be taken if there are staff working in the business in case these transfer across to the buyer automatically as a result of a TOGC, on the basis that this becomes a TUPE transfer (see question 23).

 Back to top